HarveyP123/HarveyP123.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science and Engineering, University of Connecticut, 2024 (expected).
+* Ph.D in Computer Science and Engineering, University of Connecticut, 2024.
 GPA: 3.94.
 * M.S. in Electrical Engineering, University of Akransas, 2020.
 (Ph.D. dropout).
 GPA: 3.9.
 * B.S. in Electrical Engineering, Huazhong University of Science and Technology, 2018.
 GPA: 3.92.